unnisworld/unnisworld.github.io/_posts/20-01-08-Dijkstras-Algorithm.md

 `Setup Phase` :

 In the setup phase we have to initialize the costs_table.
 The rule to be followed is that, make an entry for every node except the starting node in the costs_table.
 For the nodes that are having direct edge from the Start node, make an entry with the edge weight as the cost, because that's the cost required to reach that node.
 For all other nodes, set the cost as "infinity", because we don't know whats the cost to reach them.
 Following this rule, we initialise the costs_table as below.
-Ideally, code should be written to do this initialization in a generic way.
-But, to keep this simple, we are initializing costs_table this way, which is very specific for the Graph that we have taken as example.
-In subsequent iterations, we will try to generalize this code as well.

 {% highlight python %}
 costs_table = {}